allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it. | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage. | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not. | Classification
+`task463_parsinlu_entailment_classification` | Given  a premise sentence and a hypothesis sentence, determine whether the hypothesis sentence entails, contradicts, or is neutral with respect to the given premise sentence | Classification
+`task464_parsinlu_entailment_sentence_generation` | Given a premise sentence and a label, generate the hypothesis sentence based on the label and the premise sentence | Sentence Generation